Unit Election Information

 The Order of the Arrow is “Scouting’s National Honor Society.”
 It recognizes those who best exemplify the Scout Oath and Law in their daily life and, by such recognition, cause other campers to conduct themselves in such a manner as to warrant similar recognition, to promote camping, and to crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

-Each Boy Scout troop or Varsity Scout team with qualified Scouts is urged to hold an election no later than April 25, 2019, to elect candidates for an Ordeal to be held at T.L Storer Scout Reservation in May 2019, at Wah-Tut-Ca Scout Reservation in June 2019, or at Lone Tree Scout Reservation in September 2019.
+Each Unit with qualified members is urged to hold an election no later than August 30th to elect candidates for an Ordeal.
+Ordeals will be held at Wah-Tut-Ca Scout Reservation in May, June, and October.

 The election should be held at a regularly scheduled unit meeting.
 Every effort should be made to have 100% attendance of both youths and adults at this meeting.
 A unit election cannot be held without at least 50% of the unit in attendance.
 An election team from the Order of the Arrow will be on hand to conduct the election once it has been scheduled with you.

 Youth Membership Qualifications

 2. Have experienced 15 nights of camping while registered with a troop, crew, or ship within the two years immediately prior to the election.
 The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of the Boy Scouts of America.
 Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping (10 nights) must be overnight, weekend, or other short-term camps of, at most, three nights each.
 Ship nights may be counted as camping for Sea Scouts.

 Voting for youth candidates will be based on their spirit of brotherhood, cheerfulness (no matter how tiresome their duties), and a willingness to give unselfish and wholehearted service to others at all times.